beygi/apk-reNewer/README.md

 ## Usage

-* copy all of your apks in apks directory
+* copy all of your apk files in apks directory
 * run nodejs index.js